-Judges order dismissal of terrorism case against Ottawa professor jailed in France
+Judges order dismissal of terrorism case against Ottawa academic jailed in France

 A sociology lecturer at Carleton University and the University of Ottawa, the 64-year-old Mr. Diab was born in Lebanon and is now a citizen of Canada.

-He says he was a student in Beirut at the time of the attack, on October 3, 1980, when a bomb planted on a motorcycle killed four people and injured more than 40 others near a synagogue on Copernic street.
+He says he was a student in Beirut at the time of the attack, on Oct.
+3, 1980, when a bomb planted on a motorcycle killed four people and injured more than 40 others near a synagogue on Copernic Street.

 Police connected the motorcycle to a man who used a fake Cypriot passport and had stayed at a hotel in Paris.
 The man was never retraced.